verynifty/RolodETH/README.md

 # Usage

 You can use sources adapters to create your own RolodETH database.
-The open public repository is located [here](https://github.com/verynifty/RolodETH/tree/main/data).
-You can host your own API by cloning the repo or use direct Github access:
+You can host your own API by cloning the repo or use our hosted service:
 ```
 https://rolodeth.ethcmd.com/address/[ADDRESS IN LOWERCASE]
 ```